-The Authenticated role is a special Application Role provided by the Oracle Fusion Middleware security model and is made available to any application deploying this security model.
-Oracle Business Intelligence uses the authenticated Application Role to grant permissions implicitly derived by the role and group hierarchy of which the Authenticated role is a member.
+The Authenticated role is a special application role provided by the Oracle Fusion Middleware security model and is made available to any application deploying this security model.
+Oracle Business Intelligence uses the authenticated application role to grant permissions implicitly derived by the role and group hierarchy of which the Authenticated role is a member.
 The Authenticated role is a member of the BIConsumer role by default and, as such, all Authenticated role members are granted the permissions of the BIConsumer role implicitly.

-Every user who successfully logs in to Oracle Business Intelligence becomes a member of the Authenticated role, and it is a replacement for the 10g Everyone Presentation Services Catalog group.
+Every user who successfully logs in to Oracle Business Intelligence becomes a member of the Authenticated role, which is a replacement Everyone Catalog group in release 10g.
 The Authenticated role is not part of the obi application stripe and is not searchable in the Oracle Business Intelligence policy store.
-However, the Authenticated role is displayed in the administrative interface for the policy store, is available in Application Role lists, and can be added as a member of another Application Role.
+However, the Authenticated role is displayed in the administrative interface for the policy store, is available in application role lists, and can be added as a member of another application role.

-You can assign the Authenticated role to another User, Group, or Application Role, but you cannot remove the Authenticated role itself.
+You can assign the Authenticated role to another user, group, or application role, but you cannot remove the Authenticated role itself.
 Removal of the Authenticated role would result in the inability to log in to the system and this right would need to be granted explicitly.